parro-it/ebansoft.com/src/posts/gash-how-to-build-a-shell-tokenizer-in-go.md

 This series of posts only explains how to build the tokenizer for the lan&shy;gua&shy;ge.
-If there is some interests in the series, I will eventually wrote another one that explains how to build the parser for the language and the runtime.
+If there is some interests in the series, I will eventually wrote ano&shy;ther one that explains how to build the parser for the language and the runtime.

 I will complete `gash` anyway, because it will greatly simplify